ArduCAM/MIPI_Camera/RPI/README.md

 -awb rgain compensation : fine-tuning awb rgain compensation -awb bgain compensation : fine-tuning awb bgain compensation
 ```
+- Press Ctrl + C to exit the application

 ## list_format
 This demo is used to check all resolution the sensor you are using supports
 ```bash